tomwhross/pdb-tutorial/README.md

     sys.path; the .py suffix may be omitted.
 ```

-We're only going to pay attention to the first two paragraphs of `break`'s description in this tutorial.
+We're only going to pay attention to the first two paragraphs of `b(reak)`'s description in this tutorial.
 Like I mentioned in the previous section, we want
 to set a break point past the `for` loop so we can coninue to navigate through the `run()` method.
 Let's stop on `:35` since this has the input function
 which will break and wait for a user input anyways.
 To do this, we can type `b 35` and then `continue` to the break point.